 Little Champion Reader

-Little Champion Reader is complete learning program for babies, toddlers and preschoolers.
+Little Champion Reader is a complete learning program for babies, toddlers, and preschoolers.
 There are several books and flashcards that come with the series, that are awesome!.
 As you can see the words and the pictures are separate, making them ideal for little ones.
-Also there are larger words and the sounds are colored differently to help a child sound out the words if they are at that stage in the game.
+Also, there are larger words and the sounds are colored differently to help a child sound out the words if they are at that stage in the game.

-What if you can’t find books that have clear print for your child to read?
+What if you can’t find books that have a clear print for your child to read?

 A good friend of mine passed on this book to us.
 She covered the words with words she printed out.
 While they are still in the picture, the white background separates them enough to hold the child’s attention.